 Now that you have acclimatised yourself at least a little bit to the heat and crowds of Mumbai, you should be ready to delve into the great marketplaces that the city is known for and deal with pushing through the seething mass of people and honing your haggling skills.
 (You’ll really need them!)

 Colaba Causeway is great fun and is lined with hawker stalls selling everything from genuine fakes to authentic copies of big name brands, mass produced tat and clothes.
 Unfortunately the forward march of technology and streaming means that a lot of the pirated DVD stalls have gone but you can still find the odd one or two.

 The bazaars tend to have clusters of one type of product, so if you want jewellery, head to Zaveri Bazaar, Mangaldas Market for cloth, silks and clothes, the infamous thieves market of Chor Bazaar for ‘antiques’ and Crawford Market for pretty much everything else.
 Just avoid the meat market if you are in any way squeamish.
 All of these can be found in a sprawling area just North of the Fort.

-This three day itinerary barely scratches the surface of Mumbai, and there are plenty more sights and activities that haven’t made it onto this list, but this itinerary will give you a good, broad selection of what to see and do here without burning you out in your first week.
+This three day itinerary barely scratches the surface of Mumbai, and there are plenty more sights and activities that haven’t made it onto this list.
+That is because it is important not to try and squeeze to much into any itinerary in India.
+But this itinerary will give you a good, broad selection of what to see and do here without burning you out in your first week.